Christine Choi: Education Secretary

 Choi was promoted to the Education Secretary on 1 July 2022 succeeding Kevin Yeung.
 Her appointment came after the overhaul of education environment, including the political test for new teachers and the introduction of patriotic education.

-Putonghua
+Language

-Some expressed concern as she downplayed the role of Cantonese, the mother language of Hongkongers, and emphasized on Chinese Mandarin.
+Some expressed concern as she downplayed the role of Cantonese, the mother tongue of most Hongkongers, and emphasized on Mandarin.
 Choi once claimed in 2014 Cantonese is only a dialect of China and not an official language, spurring criticism and Choi eventually apologized.
 Within a month after assuming office, Choi advocated all schools in Hong Kong to teach Chinese Language in Mandarin instead of the mostly-used Cantonese, and said not speaking Mandarin is "disadvantageous".
-A survey done in August 2022 showed that over 70% of 18–29 year olds disagreed with teaching Putonghua in school.
+A survey done in August 2022 showed that over 70% of 18–29 year olds disagreed with teaching Mandarin in school.

 National security

 In August 2022, after more than 50% of CUHK students walked out of a national security seminar during their orientation, Choi said the students should treasure the learning opportunity.

 In August 2022, Choi also said new public school teachers must pass a Basic Law test, including topics on national security.

 In September 2022, a survey of teachers and principals showed that less than 30% of them considered the national security education program as effective.